aceslick911/clarity_tech_test/readme.md

 docker-compose up --build --remove-orphans
 ```

-* Visit: http://localhost:4000 for GraphQL Webserver for MongoDB1
+* Visit: http://localhost:4000 for GraphQL UI for MongoDB1
-* Visit: http://localhost:4001 for GraphQL Webserver for MongoDB2
+* Visit: http://localhost:4001 for GraphQL UI for MongoDB2

-* Visit: http://localhost:3000 for React App (Database1)
+* Visit: http://localhost:3000 for React App (Database 1 and 2)
-* Visit: http://localhost:3001 for React App (Database2)